 We’ve been watching and waiting for months, wondering when we’d get a glimpse of baby’s first smile.
 And then, when we least expected it, Judah surprised us with a beautiful big grin just last month!
 Capturing this important (and most adorable) of baby’s firsts on film, however, has proven a challenge.
-Here are our three fast-thinking tips for how we’ve managed to get baby’s first smiles on film.
+Here are our three fast-thinking tips for how we’ve managed to get Baby’s first smiles on camera.

 If you’ve asked yourself, “When do babies smile?” the answer is a bit variable.
 Babies smile reflexively almost as soon as they’re born; it’s not until about 6 to 8 weeks that babies begin to smile socially.
 Since Judah was born early, we knew that his “smile”stone might come a little bit later than other babies.
 We’d been watching him, waiting for that special moment and we were rewarded with such a pleasant surprise right at Week 10.

 Since then, Judah’s been smiling like a champ.
 Our favorite moments are when we come into his room when he first wakes up and he looks up at us with the sweetest smile of the day, as if to say, “Hiya, Mom and Dad!
 Where ya been?”

 Getting these moments on camera, however… that’s been our newest parenting challenge as of late.
 And while we know we have a lifetime of smiles ahead from him, it’s these first smiles we really want to capture if we can.
 That photo collage above?
 That’s the product of weeks of perfect timing trying to get his beautiful baby smiles.
 Here are our three tips on how we manage to get these special moments.